 5. Good hygiene

-Even during "normal" times, sticking to good hygiene practices will help you to prevent picking up an infection (NHS, 2018a).
-During the current pandemic, of course, it's especially important.
-Make sure you wash your hands regularly.
-Usually we'd say try to keep your distance from people with coughs or colds, but for the time being, you should also observe social distancing from everyone who is not in your household or bubble.
+Sticking to good hygiene practices will help prevent you picking up an infection (NHS, 2018a).
+Make sure you wash your hands regularly and keep your distance from people with coughs or colds.
 Clean surfaces like your keyboard, telephone, and door handles regularly to get rid of germs.

 Hopefully you will keep the winter bugs at bay this winter and have a happy, healthy pregnancy through winter.
 If you do catch a cold or virus this winter then you might like to read our coping with illness during pregnancy article.
 For information about pregnancy and coronavirus, see our feature here.